Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Implications

 The second gap is evaluation protocol.
-The conditional vs.\ open-world distinction and the CER--OER framework together motivate a three-level reporting standard: open-world MAP for end-to-end effectiveness; entity-level OER metrics (OER@20, Signal\%, Spearman correlation with OER log-odds) to assess whether selection identifies genuinely discriminative entities; and coverage-stratified results (RelCov@20 tertiles) to reveal how performance varies with entity-channel reach.
-Reporting all three would make explicit what current evaluation conflates --- whether gains arise from better entity selection, better document ranking given entities, or simply from queries where the linking environment happens to provide adequate coverage.
+The leaked vs.\ clean supervision distinction and the CER--OER framework together motivate a three-level reporting standard: open-world MAP for end-to-end effectiveness; entity-level OER metrics (OER@20, Signal\%, Spearman correlation with OER log-odds) to assess whether selection identifies genuinely discriminative entities; and coverage-stratified results (RelCov@20 tertiles) to reveal how performance varies with entity-channel reach.
+Reporting all three would make explicit what current evaluation conflates---whether gains arise from better entity selection, better document ranking given entities, or simply from queries where the linking environment happens to provide adequate coverage.

 The constraints themselves expose a structural incompatibility between standard IR evaluation practice and entity-oriented ranking research.
 The field's standard expectation --- demonstrate gains across multiple ad hoc retrieval collections --- cannot be met fairly without aligned entity and document relevance annotations that do not exist at scale.
 Asking researchers to show entity-oriented gains across collections implicitly demands something the benchmark environment cannot support, not because the methods are weak, but because the evaluation infrastructure cannot provide a fair test.
-The closed-world setting deserves explicit reconsideration in this light.
-It is not a methodological shortcut or a source of bias to be corrected.
-It is currently the only regime that provides scientifically interpretable results about entity-oriented model quality --- the only setting where the question "can this model exploit entity evidence?" has a meaningful answer.
-The problem is not that it exists; it is that the field has treated it as equivalent to open-world effectiveness rather than as a distinct and complementary diagnostic.
+What the field needs, in this light, is a diagnostic that isolates model capacity---but not the one currently in use.
+Supervision derived from the test judgments is not a defensible diagnostic, because it measures the judgments as much as the model, and we do not defend it here.
+A diagnostic is scientifically informative only if the entity run feeding it is constructed independently of the queries being evaluated.
+Our OER-oracle results indicate what such a diagnostic would show: selection driven by measured discriminativeness reaches RelCov 0.871 at NonRelCov 0.258, well inside the operating region that no leakage-free method occupies.
+The ceiling is therefore a consequence of missing annotation, not of the entity channel.
+Building that annotation would give the field a capacity diagnostic it can defend, and remove any need for the derived-supervision workaround.